What is the Institute and Faculty of Actuaries (IFoA)?

 Certified Actuarial Analyst

-The Certified Actuarial Analyst is a qualification and membership category from the IFoA, providing an internationally recognised professional qualification, proven technical and professional skills and a gateway to a career in financial services.
+The Certified Actuarial Analyst is a qualification offered by CAA Global, an organisation developed by the IFoA and the Society of Actuaries (SOA) in the US.
+It provides an internationally recognised professional qualification, proven technical and professional skills and a gateway to a career in financial services.
 The qualification takes 2-3 years to complete and you can study and sit exams around the world while continuing to work full-time.

 Prospective candidates for the qualification could include: